scala/docs.scala-lang/_overviews/scala3-book/taste-methods.md

   // goes here
 ```

-Here are a few examples of that syntax:
+Here are a few examples:

 ```scala
 def sum(a: Int, b: Int): Int = a + b